PRINCE2 Foundation was the first project management certification that I took. Then I went on to Practitioner.

 I recommend using an exam simulator for that because the style of the question and the formatting of the answers more closely matches your experience in the test.

 A PRINCE2 Practitioner simulator (this is the one I recommend) will get you in the right frame of mind to answer the scenario-based questions.
 It’s a huge help with exam techniques such as managing your time and using the ‘mark for review’ option.

 Sample exams help you get used to unpicking what they actually mean and what answer is being sought.
 Once you can interpret the exam questions, you’re away!

 I was working full-time when I took my course and exam, and I expect you are too.
 If you aren’t working, you probably have other commitments.

 So it’s hard to fit in the time to do a full 2.5 hour sample paper.

 Do partial exams instead.
 Pick an area you want to study.
 The Mplaza exam simulator gives you the option to do 12 questions on a particular topic.
 Review the questions you got wrong, using the helpful references to understand what the right answer should have been.
 Review the references to go deeper into that topic.

 Honestly, I would review the references even if you got the correct answer, because if you are anything like me sometimes your response was a total guess!

 Aim for consistently scoring 80% or above on your mock exams.

-That sounds a lot given the pass mark for PRINCE2 Practitioner is only 55%, but you need that level to give yourself confidence that you adequately understand the content.
+That sounds a lot given the pass mark for PRINCE2 7 Practitioner is only 60% (it was only 55% in the 6th edition exams), but you need that level to give yourself confidence that you adequately understand the content.